 The plan is to keep the website up and running as a platform for collecting and sharing information about the area’s history and heritage.
 Many individuals with an interest in local history have offered us articles to share here with the wider community.
 Contact us is you’d like to do the same!

-Alison Mott is a writer, local tour guide and longstanding member of Loughborough Archaeological and Historical Society.
+Alison Mott is a writer, local tour guide.

 Make a donation towards website costs here.